Chatatata/chatatata.github.io/_posts/2017-01-15-building-an-authentication-gateway-with-phoenix.md

 Authentication stage is conducted by two steps:

 1. Concrete authentication:

-  * User credentials are provided by the client, it reflects a polymorphic workflow depending on user's preference of authentication.
+  User credentials are provided by the client, it reflects a polymorphic workflow depending on user's preference of authentication.

-2. Stealth authentication
+2. Stealth authentication:

-  * Passphrase is provided by the client silently, in order to renew **JSON Web Token**.
+  Passphrase is provided by the client silently, in order to renew *JSON Web Token*.

 # Concrete authentication workflow